Dipper-Labs/Dipper-Protocol/README.md

 # Dipper-Protocol
-the next generation of basic finance protocol
+the next generation of basic finance protocol.

 # Quick start
-build a private blockchain
+build a private blockchain, if you want to jion our testnet or get more detail, you can click [this link](http://docs.dippernetwork.com "DIP").
 ## 1.0 install
 ```
 cd Dipper-Protocol